recurship/electron-asana/README.md

 #electron-asana

 A simple offline supporting interface for Asana.
 This was originally a [Chrome app](https://github.com/marketlytics/chrome-asana-taskviewer) which has been ported into ElectronJS.
-Will be adding additional features like native notifications and better key bindings for a more focused integration.
+Will be adding additional features like native notifications (done!) and better key bindings (partially completed!) for a more focused integration.

 Very much like the original project this is not meant to be a replacement for Asana's interface rather it is designed to complement it, with a quick access and minimal take on the original project.